MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor.md

 In total, there are three types of modules:
 * blue ML modules
-* Brown macro modules
+* brown macro modules
-* Green Open Inventor modules
+* green Open Inventor modules

 The names of Open Inventor modules start with the prefix `So\*` (for Scene Objects).
 Open Inventor modules process and render 3D scene objects and enable image interactions.
 Scene objects are transmitted using the semi-circle shaped input and output connectors.
 With the help of these modules, Open Inventor scenes can be implemented.